 The winner earns the title World Space Modeller of the Year.
+The list of the best junior competitors will be announced separately.
 Certificates, medals or trophies may be awarded by the Subcommittee if available

 8. Organisation

 As per World Cup contests.